Troubleshoot and Repair Unsupported Video Codec Errors

 Codecs are the algorithms that help the media components of a multimedia file to compress and decompress.
 These codecs help keep the file’s quality while keeping the file’s size small.

 Now you can figure out what happens when a media player does not support the codec.
 These files cannot play.
 This is because the player cannot decompress the file components.
-Below are the common reasons for the unsupported codecs,
+Below are the common reasons for the unsupported video codecs error,

 • Missing or corrupted codecs.